mikey555/word-scramble-react/README.md

 ```
 Since websocket sessions are confined to a single tab, you can test multiplayer by opening a separate tab or window for each player.

-##

 ## Key Features
 - **Selecting words**: I implemented a custom hook `useSelectionDrag()` using PointerEvents.
-- **Swapping letters**: I used [React DnD](https://react-dnd.github.io/react-dnd/about), a popular drag-and-drop library, to implement letter swapping.
-I also built a custom hook `useTransformAnimation()` that manages letter position and animation.
-Swapping works with both touch and mouse interaction.
 - **Real-time multiplayer**: players can interact with a shared board.
 Built using pub-sub messaging client Ably.
 - **Lobby**: players can start a game or join an existing game with a 4-letter room code.
 Rooms and game state is stored in Redis.